WingsLikeEagles/K8s_Portainer/README.md

 Hardware requirements:
 BLUF: 16 GB RAM and 8 cores
 This is designed to be run on a single computer or laptop.
 In order for this to work with several nodes the computer needs to have better than average resources.
-Keep in mind, using VM's you only want to utilize about half of the system resources to leave resources for the host OS and hyervisor to work smoothly.
+Keep in mind, using VM's you only want to utilize about half of the system resources to leave resources for the host OS and hypervisor to work smoothly.
 I recommend the following:
 - RAM
   - In this design each node will consume 2 GB.
 If you have a Master, and 2 worker nodes that is 6 GB.
   - 2 GB will be needed for the Portainer and local registry.